meghapsimatrix/meghapsimatrix/content/home/experience.md

   Responsibilities include:

   * Assisted in the following courses: Data Analysis, Simulation, Programming in R, Research Design, Survey of Multivariate Methods, Fundamental Statistics, and Statistics in Market Analysis.
+  * Effectively communicated complex statistical methods to students with little prior background in the field.
   """

 [[experience]]